w3c/wot-architecture/USE-CASES/smartcity-health-monitoring.md

 The estimated temperature is compared to high (and optionally, low) thresholds and a notification (or other action) is taken if the temperature is outside the norm.
+Additional features may be extracted to identify unique individuals.

 #### Variants: